Elise Holly

 Q: Movement feels central in your work.
 How do you translate physical motion into your brushwork and composition?

-H: Physical movement in a painting is simple for me, but it's much more than feeling in the work.
-The soul also plays a huge role in physical movement.
-My work, entitled "Savannah Nights", is meant to capture the intense concept and movements of a woman being romantically swept off her feet by a man.
-I kept this soul of this in each brush stroke.
+E: Physical movement in a painting is simple for me, but it's much more powerful than just feeling in the work.
+It is also the soul in the work that plays a huge role for the physical movemen.
+My work, entitled "Savannah Nights", is meant to capture the intensity of a woman being swept off her feet by a man, romantically.
+I wanted to combine the forbidden love story of "Romeo and Juliet" with a "Dirty Dancing" type of movement..

 Q: Color plays a strong role in your paintings, especially bold reds and deep contrasts.
 How do you approach choosing your palette?